waggle-sensor/waggle-docs/docs/tutorials/edge-apps/3-testing-an-edge-app.md

 ## Viewing our output

 We'll close this part, by looking at the data we just published.
-To do this, we'll make the following request against our data API:
+To do this, we'll query the [Beehive Data Repository](/docs/about/architecture#data-repository-dr):

 ```sh
 curl -s 'Content-Type: application/json' https://data.sagecontinuum.org/api/v1/query -d '